ZIBOWANGKANGYU/ZIBOWANGKANGYU.github.io/_posts/2020-12-18-Vancouver_transit4.md

 ### LASSO model

-The table below shows the five categorical features that mostly strongly predict proportion of transit use among residents.
+The table below shows the five categorical features that mostly strongly predict high proportion of transit use among residents.
 They are ADA or CCS areas.

 |     |         feature |   coeffs |
 |----:|----------------:|---------:|